You may also like:

 This process is one that needs to be handled with the utmost care.
 Trusting a professional to do it for you will result in a better success rate.
 However, there’s no trouble in trying it out yourself.
 Make sure to carefully follow the instructions that come with the pesticides.

-Before we continue with the natural (or DIY) methods, know that getting rid of carpenter ants using home-made methods takes time and patience.
+Before we continue with the natural (or DIY) methods, know that killing carpenter ants using home remedies takes time and patience.
 Also, it’s not very effective if you have a huge ongoing infestation in your home.

 Mix one part boric acid with ten parts of sugar water (carpenter ants love sugar water).
 Place multiple baits close to the ant trails or to the nest (if you’ve found it).